 Call me old fashioned, but I really care about preserving relationships and the sanctity of woodworking households.

-Next month in the Down To Earth Woodworker, Steve will explain Full Immersion Learning, highlight a truly inspiring woodworker, and compare his treatment at a local woodworking store to a wine sommelier at a fine restaurant (this should be interesting!).
+Next month in the Down To Earth Woodworker, I will explain Full Immersion Learning, highlight a truly inspiring woodworker, and compare my treatment at a local woodworking store to a wine sommelier at a fine restaurant (this should be interesting!).
 Stay tuned!

 (Page 5 of 5)